cstevenson98/goFE/examples/routerExample/README.md

     "/":        func() goFE.Component { return home.NewHome(home.Props{}) },
     "/about":   func() goFE.Component { return about.NewAbout(about.Props{}) },
     "/contact": func() goFE.Component { return contact.NewContact(contact.Props{}) },
+    "/pokedex": func() goFE.Component { return pokedex.NewPokedex(pokedex.Props{}) },
 }
 ```

+### 2. SwappableComponent

+The router uses a `SwappableComponent` wrapper to manage component lifecycle:

+- Properly cleans up go routines when swapping views
+- Manages component state
+- Handles event listener lifecycle
+- Ensures memory is freed when components are no longer needed

-### 2. Page Components
+### 3. Page Components

-Each page is a standard GoFE component that implements the `Component` interface.
+Each page is a standard GoFE component that implements the `Component` interface:

+- **Home**: Simple static content
+- **About**: Information about the GoFE framework
+- **Contact**: Interactive form with state management
+- **Pokédex**: Dynamic data fetching component reused from the Pokédex example

-The Contact page demonstrates form handling with state management:
+The Contact page demonstrates form handling with instance variables:
-- Captures form input in state
+- Captures form input in local variables
-- Handles form submission
+- Updates state only when necessary (submission)
 - Displays a success message
 - Provides a way to reset the form

-### 3. Navigation
+### 4. Navigation

 The router captures click events on navigation links and:
 1. Prevents the default browser navigation